Parole Revocation Review in Texas

 Mr. Marshall may be able to intervene with your parole officer on your behalf.
 If it’s already out of the P.O.’s hands and you’re headed for a revocation hearing, he can represent you at that hearing before the hearing officer.

 You have a right to a hearing; use that right to fight for your freedom.
-Call the Schneider Law Firm: 817-435-4795.
+Call The Marshall Law Firm: 817-435-4795.
 Talk to Texas parole revocation lawyer Trent Marshall in a free initial consultation.

 (See also the materials provided on the Parole & Probation Resources page.)